 - The cut-off time for the same day NAV is 2:00 p.m.
 (Indian Standard Time).
 All instructions received for transactions the day after 12:30 pm and before the cut-off time (2:00 pm) will qualify for the same day’s NAV (except Friday, Saturdays, Sundays and Holidays).

 - If the liquid scheme transactions are executed after 2:00 p.m.
 (Indian Standard Time), cut-off time on Thursday but before 12:30 p.m.
 (Indian Standard Time) cut-off time of Friday, the NAV for Thursday would be applicable.

 - For liquid scheme transactions done after 12:30 p.m.
 (Indian Standard Time) on Friday but before 2:00 p.m.
 (Indian Standard Time) cut-off time of Friday, the NAV for Sunday would be applicable as per AMC rules for NAV applicability (NAV for the next business day will be applicable).

 - For liquid scheme transactions done after 2:00 p.m.
-(Indian Standard Time) cut-off time on Friday or transactions done on any holidays, Saturday or Sunday, the applicable NAV will be that of the next declared NAV from AMC end.
+(Indian Standard Time) cut-off time on Friday or transactions done on any holiday, Saturday or Sunday, the applicable NAV will be that of the next declared NAV from AMC end.

 - For liquid scheme transactions done after 12:30 p.m.
 (Indian Standard Time) on a day before a non-working day, the applicable NAV will be as per the holiday.
 (In case of the consequent holidays, the last holiday NAV is taken as the Holiday NAV).